openownership/bods-dev-handbook/style_guide.md

 ### Statements
 When referencing statements:
-- capitalise when you're referring to the JSON object (e.g. the Person Statement can be used...)
+- capitalise when you're referring to the JSON object (e.g. ...each Interest in the Statement should have a `directOrIndirect` value of 'indirect'...)
 - don't capitalise when referring to statements in general (e.g. BODS allows publishers to provide statements)

 ### Restructured text files